 Despite being a fixture in the history of Hong Kong’s development, land reclamation as a practice has recently been met with public criticism towards its impact on the city’s natural and cultural heritage.
 In March, Earth.Org interviewed Dr. Cindy Lam of the Hong Kong University of Science and Technology’s Department of Ocean Science, who discussed land reclamation’s contribution to biodiversity and habitat loss.
 On the topic of Hong Kong’s developmental policy taking precedence over conservation efforts, Dr. Lam stated: “Hong Kong likes to adopt the ‘development first, conservation later’ approach.
 People have the false feeling that we can preserve habitats and species after development.”

-In 2018, the Hong Kong government announced Lantau Tomorrow Vision, a massive land reclamation project of the coast of Lantau Island that will cover 1000 hectares of artificial islands and house over one million people.
+In 2018, the Hong Kong government announced Lantau Tomorrow Vision, a massive land reclamation project off the coast of Lantau Island that will cover 1,000 hectares of artificial islands and house over one million people.
 The project has revived environmental concerns over land reclamation and has elicited criticism towards a perceived misuse of the city’s fiscal resources.

-Image 1: South China Morning Post: Visual history of land reclamation in Hong Kong before 2018.
-SCMP.
-Dec.
-10 2018.
+South China Morning Post: Visual history of land reclamation in Hong Kong before 2018.
+Source: SCMP.

 A Time-Tested Urban Development Policy